pmatheus/jackbot-sensor/docs/SNAPSHOT_PIPELINE.md

 1. **Collect Data**: Exchange modules store normalized `DataRecord` items in Redis.
 Each record contains the exchange, market, record type, and a serialized value.
 2. **Snapshot Scheduler**: `SnapshotScheduler` periodically fetches all records from Redis.
 If no data is present, the scheduler skips creating a snapshot.
 3. **Parquet Serialization**: Records are serialized to a temporary Parquet file.
-4. **Upload to S3**: The file is uploaded to `s3://<root>/<exchange>/<market>/` using a unique timestamped name.
+4. **Upload to S3**: The file is uploaded to `s3://<bucket>/<exchange>/<market>/` using AWS credentials.
 Older files are removed based on the configured retention period.
-5. **Iceberg Registration**: The S3 path is appended to a simple Iceberg metadata file.
-Duplicate paths are ignored.
+5. **Iceberg Registration**: The S3 path is registered with the Iceberg table metadata, ensuring proper table versioning.

 ## Configuration